salilab/saliweb/doc/backend.rst

 Testing
 =======

-The best way to test the backend is to :ref:`deploy the service <quick_start>`, providing an implementation for the :meth:`~saliwebfrontend.get_submit_page` frontend method, then either use the web interface or run the `cgi/submit.cgi` script (in the web service's installation directory, as the backend user) to submit a job.
-This will take care to make sure everything is done correctly.
+The best way to test the backend is as part of the entire web service (see :ref:`testing`).

 However, the backend can be tested directly without invoking the frontend, by manually modifying the MySQL database.
 Note, however, that the interface